Evaluations of some series of the type $\sum_{k=0}^\infty(ak+b)x^k/\binom{mk}{nk}$: Introduction

 if $n<-(1+\sqrt2)/2$ or $n>(\sqrt2-1)/2$.
 When $n=1/4$ this yields the identity

 In contrast, if $n>1$ or $n<-1$ then

 by the Taylor series.

+Series for $\pi$ are particularly interesting.
+For Ramanujan-type series, one may consult S. Cooper \cite[Chapter 14]{Co}.
+For few double series for $\pi$, one may consult C. Wei \cite{Wei}.
 In 1974 R. W. Gosper announced the new identity

-which was later used by F. Bellard \cite{Be} to find an algorithm for computing the $n$th decimal of $\pi$ without computing the earlier ones.
+which was later used by F. Bellard \cite{Be} to find an algorithm for computing the $n$th decimal of $\pi$ without calculating the earlier ones.
 Inspired by Gosper's identity, in 2003 Bellard \cite{Be} discovered the identity

 where